danfuzz/samizdat/doc/samizdat-0.md

 Returns the value mapped to the given key (an arbitrary value) in the given maplet.
-If there is no such mapping, then this returns the `notFound` value (an arbitrary value) if supplied, or simply returns no value at all if `notFound` was not supplied.
+If there is no such mapping, then this returns the `notFound` value (an arbitrary value) if supplied, or returns void if `notFound` was not supplied.

 #### `mapletKeys maplet <> listlet`